Anonto050/funcoder/README.md

 - **Correctness**: Making sure the solution works perfectly every time.
 - **Scalability**: Adapting to all kinds of problems, from beginner-level tasks to high-stakes competitive programming.

+Existing methods, such as standard prompting or self-testing, often fall short.
+Errors in sub-functions propagate, making the overall solution unreliable.
 FUNCODER swoops in like a superhero, solving these issues with two magical tools: **Divide-and-Conquer** and **Consensus**.
 Let’s dive in!

 ---